-Net Position Classifications - Net position in the government-wide financial statements are classified in three categories: (1) net investment in capital assets, (2) restricted net position, and (3) unrestricted net position.
+Net Position Classifications - Net position in the government-wide financial statements are classified in three categories: (1) net position invested in capital assets, net of related debt, (2) restricted net position, and (3) unrestricted net position.
 Net position is shown as restricted, if constraints placed on its use are either (1) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments, or (2) imposed by law through constitutional provisions or enabling legislation.
-The Corporation's restricted net position is restricted for grant funding and certain capital items.
+The Corporation's restricted net position is restricted for debt service and certain capital items.

 Classification of Fund Balance - In the fund financial statements, the governmental fund reports fund balance in the following three categories: (1) non-spendable, (2) restricted, and (3) unassigned.
 Non-spendable amounts cannot be spent because they are not in spendable form.
 This includes prepaid amounts and long-term receivables.
-Fund balance should be reported as restricted when constraints placed on those resources are either (1) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments, or (2) imposed by law through constitutional provisions or enabling legislation.
+Fund balance should be reported as restricted when constraints placed on those resources are either (1) externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws and regulations of other governments, or (2) imposed by law through constitutional provisions or enabling legislation.
 The Corporation's resources held on behalf of a third party are restricted based on the terms of the documents governing those resources.
-The Corporation's lease agreement for the facilities owned by the County specifies funding requirements for the capital repair and replacement expenditures in those facilities, and the Corporation's federal grant specifies which expenditures are restricted.
+The Corporation's lease agreement for the facilities owned by the County specifies funding requirements for the capital repair and replacement expenditures in those facilities.
+The funds to pay for those expenditures are restricted.